jason-ezenwa/hunt-assistant/README.md

 ## License

-MIT License - feel free to use this code for your own projects.
+This project is licensed under the Mozilla Public License Version 2.0 - see the [LICENSE.md](LICENSE.md) file for details.